neeraj-somani/MyFirstReactAppNotes/README.md

-mkdir project-directory // this command create a seperate project directory cd project-directory // go to the newly created directory npx create-react-app my-app1-ts --template typescript // created react app with all basic files to get started
+mkdir project-directory // this command create a seperate project directory cd project-directory // go to the newly created directory npx create-react-app my-app1-ts --template typescript // created react app with all basic files to get started cd my-app1-ts // go to the newly created application folder
 ```

 - Step 2: